namecharle/Charles-website/content/authors/admin/_index.md

 - Visitors
 ---

-Engaged in data analysis for 3 years, familiar with crawler, SVM, random forest, logistic regression, decision tree, neural network, naive Bayes, association rules, xgboost, lighgbm, gbdt and other machine learning algorithms.
+3 years of financial risk control data analysis work experience, good at crawler, SVM, random forest, logistic regression, decision tree, neural network, naive Bayes, association rules, xgboost, lighgbm, gbdt and other machine learning algorithms, has a personal blog, has published a number of articles on data mining and machine learning.